Cole Classic and Sun Run handed back to the community

 A few reasons, it is a memory of their father, his legacy and the lifelong enjoyment he had swimming in the ocean.
 To think the Cole Classic is making a small contribution to the sporting and cultural fabric of Sydney, a city fortunate enough to be located on one of the great coastlines of the world.

-In 2008, the Cole’s created an online fundraising opportunity through EveryDay Hero, who have also co-managed similar successful online charity fundraising with The Sun-Herald City2Surf.
+In 2008, the Cole’s created an online fundraising opportunity through EveryDay Hero.
 In its first year, the Cole Classic’s online fundraising raised an impressive $47,000 for various charities.
-In addition, together with Can-Too another $250,000 was raised for cancer research.
+In 2019 over $210,000 was raised.

-In 2009, Manly’s popular Cole Classic event was managed by Fairfax Events & Entertainment for the first time and is now known as The Sydney Morning Herald Cole Classic.
+In 2009, Manly’s popular Cole Classic event was managed by Fairfax Events for the first time.

 After a quarter of a century, the Cole family decided that their event had outgrown the resources of family and friends.
-With nearly 3,000 entrants in 2008, the new partnership with Fairfax Media provided an increase of resources and skills to ensure an enduring event.
+With nearly 3,000 entrants in 2008, the new partnership with Fairfax provided an increase of resources and skills to ensure an enduring event.
 The 2010 race again saw a record number with over 4,500 registered entrants.
 These entrants helped raise over $320,000 for charities across the country.

 Christopher Cole, Cole Classic Founding Director, said: “The Cole family is excited by this new arrangement with Fairfax Media.
 We believe it will guarantee that the event can continue into the future, and can continue to raise much-needed funds for both the Manly Life Saving Club and the broader community”.